Villaverde Bajo-Cruce (Madrid Metro)

 Villaverde Bajo-Cruce (/es/; "Lower Villaverde–Crossroads") is a station on Line 3 of the Madrid Metro.
 It is located in fare Zone A. Its name refers to the intersection of the Avenida de Andalucía and the Carretera de Villaverde a Vallecas.

 It should not be confused with the homonymous station of Cercanías Madrid, as there is no direct access between the two stations.

 History

-The station was a proposed stop on the Madrid Metro Line 3 extension which took place during 2006.
-The station eventually opened to the public on 21 April 2007 along with other stations on the extension of the line.
-This has allowed the area to connect well with the central city of Madrid.
+The station was a proposed stop on the Madrid Metro Line 3 extension planned in 2006.
+The station opened to the public on 21 April 2007 along with other stations on the line extension, improving connections between the area and central Madrid.